ugo070/sweet-savoury/client/README.md

 ## Technologies used

 In the project directory, you can run:
-MERN STACK Application was used to build this CRUD (Create, Read, Update, and Delete) S&S application.
+MERN STACK Application was used to build this CRUD (Create, Read, Update, and Delete) S&S catering Hub application.

 Mern stack consist of :
 Node.js: Node.js is a JavaScript runtime built on Chrome’s V8 JavaScript engine.
 Node.js brings JavaScript to the server